qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/getinvolved/governance/trademark/index.rst

 QGIS Trademark
 ==============

-The QGIS name and logo are now protected under European law from unauthorized and confusing uses of the trademark [https://oami.europa.eu/eSearch/#details/trademarks/012702643].
+The QGIS name and logo are protected under European law from unauthorized and confusing uses of the trademark.
+You can find our trademark information at [https://oami.europa.eu/eSearch/#details/trademarks/012702643] and [https://euipo.europa.eu/eSearch/#details/trademarks/017228222].
-Our main aim is to encourage those who do business using QGIS name and logo to participate actively to the project, and help us improving QGIS.
+Our main aim is to encourage those who do business using QGIS name and logo to participate actively in the project and help us to improve QGIS.

 Usage
 ----------------